 - Aviation Internet of Things: The Human Capital Impact

 Leukemia & Lymphoma Society

 Pearson Partners believes in giving back to the community, and we encourage our employees to be involved in charitable organizations.
-Keith Pearson, our president and vice chairman, talked with us about his involvement with the Leukemia & Lymphoma Society, his personal reasons for his passion and the society’s vital role in the community.
+Keith Pearson, our CEO and vice chairman, talked with us about his involvement with the Leukemia & Lymphoma Society, his personal reasons for his passion and the society’s vital role in the community.

 Tell us about the Leukemia & Lymphoma Society.

 The Leukemia & Lymphoma Society (LLS) is the world’s largest nonprofit health organization dedicated to funding blood cancer research and providing education and patient services.
 The LLS North Texas Chapter is one of the biggest chapters in the country.